 Okay, so Thunder Bay is easily one of the best places in Ontario to visit if you want to explore more of the region’s history.

-1815 when this area was a trading post, a village of the Ojibwa tribe and small farm.
-Historical reenactments take place to give visitors a feeling of how life was in the early 19th century.
+Historical reenactments take place to give you a feeling of how life was in the early 19th century.
 This unusual look at history is open every day during the summer, I know you are a history buff so get along there and take in a local history lesson.

 Also, don’t forget to pop over to the Sleeping Giant Provincial Park if you fancy a little jaunt from the city.
 It has loads of trails that are perfect in the summer months.
 Plus, the views are out-of-this-world!

-Oh, and for a tasty bite, pop into The Silver Birch that uses, mainly, local ingredients in all its dishes.
+Oh, and for a tasty bite, pop into The Silver Birch which uses, mainly, local ingredients in all its dishes.
 Their bison burger is so tasty.

 Not to be confused with Windsor in the UK, Windsor (Ontario) might not have a huge castle but it’s still a great place to visit if you’re in the southern-most area of the province.